 What is a Spouse Visa?

-The conditions of the Appendix FM can be read on your UK Immigration Summary Notes.
+The conditions of the Appendix FM, “Income Threshold“, can be read on your UK Immigration Summary Notes.

 What is a Marriage Visitor Visa?

-The applicant must not intend to marry or form a civil partnership, or to give notice of this, in the UK, except where they have a visit visa endorsed for marriage or civil partnership.
+Your partner must intend to marry or form a civil partnership, or to give notice of this, in the UK, which can be given except where you have a marriage visit visa endorsed for marriage or civil partnership, to the United Kingdom.